dgsierra/hello-microverse/README.md

 ## Getting Started

--Click the Code button in the top right corner -Download ZIP
+- Click the Code button in the top right corner
+- Download ZIP
--Unzip the file: hello-microverse.zip
+- Unzip the file: hello-microverse.zip
--Open index.html
+- Open index.html with your web browser

 ## Authors